icssc/peterportal-api-next/apps/docs/docs/developers-guide/rest-api/guides/typescript-integration.md

 # TypeScript Integration

-We provide a types package on NPM to provide intelligent code completion when working with response objects, as well as a way to safely protect against erroneous or failed requests.
+We provide a types package on the npm Registry to provide intelligent code completion when working with response objects, as well as a way to safely protect against erroneous or failed requests.

 To start using the package in your TypeScript project, run the following command: